SDineshKumar1304/Machine-Learning/README.md

 # Project 6
 # Health care Recommendation system using Decision tree Classifier

-## Note: Manually collected data this data is not real time i done this project for practise
+## Note: Manually collected data

+-This data is not real time i done this project for practise